PlanQK/planqk-platform-samples/coding-templates/python/template-README.md

 Fill out the form respectively and import the `planqk.zip` file you created before to create a `Managed Service`.
 And there you go.
-As soon as you click on "Create Service", the containerization of your program code starts and will be deployed on the PlanQK Platform.
+As soon as you click on "Create Service", the containerization of your code starts and will be deployed on the PlanQK Platform.

-> **NOTE:**
-> A detailed step-by-step guide is also available in the [PlanQK documentation](https://docs.platform.planqk.de/docs/service-platform/managed-services.html).

 As soon as it's finished you will be able to run a PlanQK Job to execute your service.
 Further, you may publish it for internal use or into the PlanQK Marketplace to share it with other PlanQK users.